-This recipe for Broke Brownies comes from Katelyn William’s new book called Chocolate.
+This recipe for Broke Brownies comes from Katelyn William’s new book called Chocolate and you can purchase a signed copy here.
 The book contains 90 original recipes broken into chapters of Speedy, Fruity, Crunchy, Creamy, Fancy, Naughty and Nostalgic.
 The Broke Brownies come from the Speedy chapter and is a recipe from Katelyn’s childhood best friend, Tammy.
 The brownies are not fancy or frilly but if the chocolate need strikes (usually at night for me), these will hit all the right notes in a flash. as you are bound to have all the ingredients in your cupboard.

 I was lucky enough to be asked by Katelyn to photograph the book and said yes in a heartbeat.
 We shot the book over 10 days in November and December last year using 25kg of chocolate, 18kg of butter and 10kg of sugar!
 After that it has been a wait of a year to finally hold the finished product in my hand.
 And what a truly proud moment it is.
 We worked so hard, ate a lot of cake but it was magical and I think every page in the book shows how much we loved making it.

 Here are a few of my favourite photos

 Dark Chocolate Orange Brûlée Custard Slices (page 76)

 White Forest Cake (page 63)